 The heat all over most of the U.S. this past week has been oppressive.
-It's been so hot here in southern California that the mere thought of turning on my oven to sweat even more while I make dinner holds absolutely no appeal.
-That's a drag because it wouldn't be summertime for our family without barbecue chicken.
-Thank goodness for one of my favorite pieces of kitchen gear_ the crock pot!
+It’s been so hot here in Southern California that the mere thought of turning on the grill to sweat even more while I make dinner holds absolutely no appeal.
+That’s a drag because it wouldn’t be summertime for our family without barbecue chicken.
+Thank goodness for one of my favorite pieces of kitchen gear, the crock pot!

 Now we get to enjoy BBQ without me having to go outside and stand over the grill in 100 degree heat.
 All I do is place the chicken and sauce in the pot, coat it well, cover the lid and within 2 1/2 hours I’ve got chicken that’s so juicy and tender you won’t believe it takes so little effort.